Your online destination for Sylvania City & Township!

 I ditched the cane in the spring of ‘18, opting for a limp rather than the attention-gathering cane, and now was completely, independently, mobile again.
 I began to contemplate how to pick up the pieces of my former life, and what I should do with the Sylvania online presence I had created back in 2013.
 I had studied and published poetry under Toledo’s first Poet Laureate, Joel Lipman, as part of the U.T. grad program; written scripts for national radio and TV commercials; published hundreds of articles in various local and national publications; and even worked as a French translator (Oui, je parle français.
 Un peu.).
 What next?

-By chance, I had encounters with a few Sylvania business owners over the summer, and they thanked me for promoting their businesses, and encouraged me to keep moving forward with the news outlet.
+By chance, I had encounters with a few Sylvania business owners that summer, and they thanked me for promoting their businesses, and encouraged me to keep moving forward with the news outlet.
 I quickly realized that my heart still belonged to Sylvania, to the people, the neighborhoods, the history, and the stories....and that I should continue what I started in 2013--using my online writing skills to help people communicate with each other on the web.
 Because this was an extension of what I started 40 years ago and the decades of writing and publishing scripts, poetry, short stories, historical features, and investigative journalism.
 That summer, everything fell into place, the words came, and a renamed, refurbished, and very re-energized version of the Sylvania News web presence was created: SimplySylvania.org.

 I do take on freelance writing assignments outside of this publication, and also help our local businesses and organizations establish a presence on the web, so that we can all enjoy each other’s company in this wonderful new online world.
 A parent of a wonderful young man with autism, I also strive to be a champion for all people with disabilities.